Beginner’s Guide to Starting Your Own Jewelry Business

 Shopify and BigCommerce allow for easy set up of professional looking ecommerce stores without needing any prior web design experience.
 They also provide traffic and sales reports as well as built in marketing features to help you promote your store.

-Selling on third party sites such as Amazon, Ebay, and Etsy are also great options as they already come with built-in audiences of thousands of potential customers.
+Third party sites like Amazon, Ebay, and Etsy are also great options as they come with existing audiences of thousands of potential customers.
 The competition on these sites is stiff but with strong marketing efforts, quality jewelry and solid customer service you can build positive reviews and a good reputation for your brand.

 Brick and mortar store

 In addition to selling online, you might also want to consider opening a physical jewelry shop based on your location and target market.
-Pick a space that is representative of your style and brand as that is all part of the customer experience when they walk through your door..
+Choose a space that represents your style and brand and creates a memorable customer experience.

 It’s important to choose a location that is easily accessible that offers parking or has frequent foot traffic.
 Consider other factors such as businesses and others in the community that might attract a similar audience and consider partnering with them.
 Rent should be factored into your startup costs and will also determine the size and location of the space.

-Trade shows can be a great way to meet new buyers and expand your market.
-However, doing a bunch of trade shows without walking the show, researching the buyers and the market, or doing a cost analysis on your ROI is a terrible idea.
+Trade shows can be a great way to meet new buyers and expand your market, but only if you've done your research on the show, the buyers, the market, and your ROI.
 They are very expensive and we’d only suggest investing in shows that attract your DREAM buyers.
 Additionally, consider tradeshows a marketing expense.
 If you were unable to make any sales from the show, would that be financially devastating to your business?

 Step 9: Build Your Own Online Store With an E-Commerce Website

-We encourage our students to skip out on using those third party websites like Etsy, and opt for having your very own branded website instead.
+We encourage our students to avoid third party websites like Etsy, and create their own branded website instead.
 While Etsy might seem like an easy, quick fix, it can actually make it more difficult to establish a strong brand and grow your fanbase long-term.

-On the other hand, creating your own online store on a personal website helps create legitimacy for your brand, allows you to capture prospects or leads, and creates a place you can completely control for people to learn more about you.
+In contrast, a personal online presence gives your brand a sense of legitimacy.
+It also allows you to capture prospects or leads, and creates a place you can completely control for people to learn more about you.
 When done strategically, this can result in more sales over time than you might have on a third party sales platform.

-Don’t be scared about building your jewelry website if you’re not a coder!
-These days there are many website platforms like Shopify, Squarespace, and so many others that have easy-to-use website building features to make it simple to DIY your own website.
+Even if you're not a coder, you can build your own jewelry website.
+These days there are website platforms like Shopify, Squarespace, and so many others that have easy-to-use website building features to make it simple to DIY your own website.
 If you need a helping hand to get you pointed in the right direction, check out the Websites That Sell Bundle that puts our students on the fast track to a beautiful site that sells.

 Step 10: Understand Your Business Finances & Cash Flow

-How much does it cost to start a jewelry business?
-That answer largely depends on the type of jewelry you want to sell, where you want to sell it, and your business model.
+What are the costs involved in starting your own jewelry business?
+That answer largely depends on the type of jewelry you want to sell, where you want to sell it, and your business model, so determine your startup costs first.

 There are many factors involved in the types of costs you might incur but here is a list of some considerations: